GitauHarrison/notes/web_development/personal_blog/display_user_comments.md

     posts = Comment.query.order_by(Comment.timestamp.desc())
     return render_template('flask_webforms.html', title = 'Flask Webforms', form = form, posts = posts)
 ```
 The function `validate_on_submit()` checks the validity of user data.
-If all is valid, our two models (User and Comment models) are updated.
-You can recall from the database chapter that `db.session.add()` adds a user session to the database and the changes are applied by `db.session.commit()`.
-A message will be flashed to the use telling him or her that the process was successful and that their comment is now live.
+If all is valid, our two models (User and Comment models) are updated with new user data.
+You can recall from [chapter 4](working_with_database.md) that `db.session.add()` adds a user session to the database and the changes are applied by `db.session.commit()`.
+A message will be flashed to the user telling him or her that the process was successful and that their comment is now live.

 `posts` variable is used to store the result of us querying the Comment Table.
 The results are to be returned in the order of the the time they were posted.
 SQLAlhchemy uses `order_by()` function to achieve this.
 For our case, we want the order to be descending.

-Try posting several comments in your arcticle form.
+Try posting several comments from your article form.
 You should be able to see the comments displayed.

 ![User Comments](/images/user_comments.png)